Umahi charges Muslim community to contribute to Ebonyi development

-He said, “Muslims are gifted in commerce and agriculture, among other ventures and I pray for your prosperity in Ebonyi and beyond”.
+He said, “Muslims are gifted in commerce and agriculture, among other ventures and I pray for your prosperity in Ebonyi and beyond,” Umahi said.

 He also commended the group for shunning crime and urged them to continue to sustain the security and peace in the state.